Misconduct Disclosure Requirements for Proposed Hires

 California Education Code Sections 92612.1 and 92612.2 include the following requirements:

-1. Require applicants who are identified as a finalist to disclose any final administrative or judicial decisions issued within the last seven years from the date of submission of an employment application determining that the applicant committed misconduct, including sexual harassment.
+- Require applicants who are identified as a finalist to disclose any final administrative or judicial decisions issued within the last seven years related to misconduct, including sexual harassment, as defined in the statute.

 The University intends to apply the requirements of SB 791 to all employees and volunteers during the hiring process.

-Assembly Bill (AB) 810 expands SB 791 with the following requirements for applicants to tenure-track/tenured appointments:
+Assembly Bill (AB) 810 expands SB 791 with the following additional requirements for applicants to tenure-track/tenured appointments:

 The University intends to apply the process outlined in AB 810 to the following appointments: Tenure-track/tenure faculty (Professor series) and potential security of employment/security of employment faculty (Teaching Professor series).